scylladb/cpp-rust-driver/docs/source/topics/scylladb_specific/README.md

 `native_shard_aware_transport_port_ssl` in the firewall rules, if applicable.

-**NOTE:** If the client app runs behind a NAT (e.g. on a desktop in the office network) while the Scylla cluster is hosted somewhere else (e.g. on Azure or AWS) then, most likely, the router at the office alters the client-side port numbers.
+**NOTE:** If the client app runs behind a NAT (e.g. on a desktop in the office network) while the ScyllaDB cluster is hosted somewhere else (e.g. on Azure or AWS) then, most likely, the router at the office alters the client-side port numbers.
 In this case port-based ("advanced") shard selection will not work and will fall back to the "basic" mode.